DJSeb/kernelshark-naps/README.md

 ## Features

-- Plugin will visualise naps as rectangles between events _sched/sched_switch_ & either _sched/sched_waking_ or _couplebreak/sched_waking\[target\]_.
-This is chosen during plugin's load per data stream, by detection of couplebreak's on/off status in each stream.
-If couplebreak is inactive, the sched-generated event will be used, otherwise couplebreak's generated target event will.
+- Plugin will visualise naps as rectangles between events _sched/sched_switch_ & either _sched/sched_waking_.
 - Plugin will color the nap rectangles using information from previous state of the task and its PID.
 PID-color is determined internally by KernelShark, Plugin only accesses it and uses it for the rectangle's outlines, if the task coloring option was checked in Plugin's configuration (only for custom KernelShark).
 Color from the previous state